Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 However, the world-famous Amazon is not going to let it end like this!

-Amazon has a huge amount of capital and the world's largest infrastructure, AWS.
+Amazon possesses enormous capital and owns AWS, the world's largest infrastructure.

 Reference sites: